curryhow/curryhow.github.io/index.markdown

 ![Great ocean road](https://outbackfree.imgix.net/content/tours/Grayline/Great_Ocean_Road/064OK_IMGP0415-X2.jpg?w=1740&h=980&fit=crop&crop=center&auto=format)

 The Curry-Howard correspondence is an isomorphism between a logic (intuitionistic sequent calculus) and a programming language (simply-typed lambda calculus).
-This website will eventually host a complete course in the fundamentals of logic and theoretical computer science, leading up to a proof of the Curry-Howard correspondence.
+This website will eventually host a short course in the fundamentals of theoretical computer science, aimed at giving a complete proof of the Curry-Howard correspondence.
 We are part of the [School of Mathematics and Statistics](https://ms.unimelb.edu.au/home) at the University of Melbourne.

 ## People